SAP-samples/teched2022-DT264/exercises/ex4/README.md

     Make sure to **Save**, once you are done.

-## Step 3: Access your Native App tile on SAP Mobile Start
+## Step 3: Access your News tile on SAP Mobile Start

 1. Onboard your Site to SAP Mobile Start to see the new tile.
 If you’re already connected to your Site in SAP Mobile Start, you can perform a Pull to Refresh.
 After that the SAP News tile should show up